makemikefulleragain/kamunity-10july/content/media/2024-07-10-the-great-username-change-controversy.md

 ---
-title: The Great Username Change Controversy
+title: The Great Username Change Controversyasdasd
 type: post
 description: When we allowed username changes, chaos ensued.
 Here is what we learned.
 author: Policy Team